mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.4.10 (October 15, 2025)
+-   **Smarter, More Personal AI Teacher:** The AI Teacher is now a more effective and engaging tutor.
+    -   **Personalized Content:** The AI now uses the user's "About Me" and private "Admin Notes" to create relevant analogies and examples, making lessons more relatable.
+    -   **Handles Questions:** The AI can now gracefully handle interruptions.
+If a user asks a question, it will pause its lesson, provide a clear answer, and then seamlessly resume teaching.
+    -   **Lesson Summaries:** After a user successfully passes the final quiz, the AI provides a concise, bulleted summary of the key takeaways from the session to reinforce learning.

 ### What's New in Version 0.4.06 (October 14, 2025)
 -   **Revamped Kiosk Mode:** Kiosk Mode has been completely re-engineered to be a persistent, device-specific setting.